More about Precomp Limbs

 Resetting Precomp Limb Pivot Points

-Inside a precomp limb, the Upper Art Parent, Lower Art Parent and End layers are the limb's pivot points - where you placed your indicators when you made the limb.
+Inside a precomp limb, the Upper Art Parent, Middle Art Parent (for 3-bone limbs), Lower Art Parent and End layers correspond to the limb's pivot points.
 If you un-parent artwork from these layers, it won't move with the limb.

 Resetting Precomp Limb Durations